kareemzok/splash-header/readme.txt

 == Description ==

 Splash header in WordPress  will help you to create a welcome screen that contain welcome note , custom links , or any custom code
+PS : this plugin still in beta version

 Features: